cplett/cplett.github.io/page/xtb/7-oniom.md

 ---

 # {{ page.title }}
-The ONIOM scheme is a multiscale approach designed to efficiently handle large systems by using a divide-and-conquer strategy.
+The ONIOM scheme is a multiscale approach designed to efficiently handle large systems using a divide-and-conquer strategy.
-The general idea is to partition the system into different subregions—typically an inner and an outer region—and compute them at different levels of theory.
+The general idea is to partition the system into different subregions—typically an inner and an outer region—and then compute them at different levels of theory.
-This method improves computational efficiency while ensuring the required accuracy in the region of interest (e.g., the ligand pocket in proteins).
+This method enhances computational efficiency while maintaining the required accuracy in the region of interest (e.g., the ligand pocket in proteins).

 ## Definition of Inner Region

-To perform an ONIOM calculation with **xtb**, the first step is to define the inner region of the system.
+To perform an ONIOM calculation with xtb, the first step is to define the inner region of the system.
-Use a molecular visualizer of your choice that can display atom numbers and identify the appropriate inner region of the DALTES MOC.
+Please use a molecular visualizer of your choice that can display atom numbers (*e.g.* Molden) and note an appropriate inner region of the DALTES MOC.
+For example, a metal linker like *1,13,61-64,81,82,87,88,208-209,249-252*.
-The program accepts the inner region as a command-line argument.
-It is defined simply by the atom indicies in the form of a comma-separated list (e.g., *1-2,10,23-28*).
+The program accepts the inner region defined via atom indicies.
+It is given as a command-line argument in the form of a comma-separated list as shown above.

-{% include tip.html content='For larger systems, you can use the [**PyMOL**](https://www.pymol.org/) GUI, which can automatically generate a list of atom indices from the selected atom group.' %}

 {% include note.html content='The boundaries resulting from the artificial system decomposition should be carefully defined.
-As a general rule, the inner region should be chosen that either no bonds (multiple molecules) or single bonds are cut, but no double, or triple bonds.' %}
+As a general rule, the inner region should be chosen that either no bonds (multiple molecules) or single bonds are cut, but no double, or triple bonds.
+However, in more complicated examples like the one we are using here, this might be necessary.
+In these cases, the problematic bonds should manually be checked.' %}

+{% include tip.html content='For larger systems, one can use the [**PyMOL**](https://www.pymol.org/) GUI, which can automatically generate a list of atom indices from the selected atom group.'%}

  <!-- Tab links -->
 <div class="tab card">